 Castration is a surgical procedure which involves removing the testicles of a colt or stallion.
 Following the surgery the animal is called a “gelding”.
 There are a number of reasons why horses are castrated including behaviour and sterilisation.

-Following standing surgery, where the animal is sedated and operated on standing, there will usually be 2 open incisions in the scrotum.
+Following surgery, for which the animal is anaesthetised, there will usually be 2 open incisions in the scrotum.
 These are not usually stitched and are left open to allow drainage, preventing swelling and infection.
 Regular inspection of the surgical site should be made checking for the following:

-- Some swelling is normal following castration however excessive swelling can develop if the incisions close prematurely or are small causing further complications.
+- Some swelling is normal following castration however excessive swelling can develop if the incisions close prematurely.

 - A small amount of bleeding is inevitable following castration but should be limited to drips.